 But this won’t be the case.
 The odds will be set somewhere just below evens (usually around 10/11), which proves that bookmakers don’t necessarily care about the probability of outcome.
 Their real aim is fix odds so they deliver profit whatever the outcome.

-Again, the whole process is not determined by chance.
+Again, the whole process of compiling these odds is not determined by fair chance.
 It’s simply the bookies seeking to cover their potential losses.

-Because we know that bookies don’t set odds on real probabilities, but rather on how likely they think punters will wager on each outcome, this is where we discover the thinking behind the betting ‘margin’.
+Because we know that bookies don’t set odds on real probabilities, but rather on how much punters will wager on each outcome, this is where we discover the thinking behind the betting ‘margin’.

 This is essentially the difference between the odds offered by the bookmaker (the implied probability) and the true probability of the outcome.
 There’s one thing all gamblers should know – the bigger the margin, the worse it is for the punter.

 Using the Ashes ‘coin toss’ market above and converting the odds to decimals, this can help us work out the bookies margin.
 So, converting 10/11 into decimals leaves us with 1.91 for each of the possible outcomes.
 We can input this into the following formula:

 (1 ÷ Option A Odds) x 100 + (1 ÷ Option B Odds) x 100 – Subtract 100 = Margin

 Doing this would eventually leave us with a margin of 4.72% for this particular market – meaning the bookies are guaranteed to make a profit of nearly 5% if money was wagered evenly across both outcomes.